idai-institute/scalable-textgrad/README.md

 # Scalable TextGrad Platform

 Implements the Architect service described in the design docs.
-Provides shared helper libraries for state tracking and Codex orchestration.
+Provides shared helper libraries for state tracking, git-backed versioning, and Codex orchestration.

 ## Quickstart